nclwater/FIRM2/README.md

 **Building the docker image**
 There is a Makefile with commands for building, running, saving and stopping the container:

-- `make build`: The build command builds a docker image called `nclwater/firm2:x.xxx`.
+- `make build`: The build command compiles the code using maven and creates a jar file.
+It then builds a docker image called `nclwater/firm2:x.xxx`.
 Where x.xxx is the version.
 There is a `run.sh` file which will be copied into the image and will be executed when the container runs.
 - `make run`: The run command will create and run a container called `FIRM2`.
 - `make save`: The save command will save the container to a tar file and then gzip it.
-A file called firm2.tar.gz should be created that can be uploaded to DAFNI.
+A file called firm2.tar.gz should be created that can be uploaded to **DAFNI**.
 - `make stop`: The stop command will stop a docker container with the name `FIRM2`.

 The program does not need installation as such.
 It is packaged as a .jar file which can be copied to a directory and executed from there.
-The program needs configuration for where to find data files..
+The program needs configuration for where to find data files.

 ### Running Locally